After arriving in Asia, my skin was all over the place.

 Very gentle with my skin, even when just washing it with the sponges.
 Very skillful and considerate.

 I liked her attention to detail – excellent customer service.

 Then, she put some cream on me and started to vacuum my face.

 She used a machine to suck the crap out of every inch of my face.

 I even asked her to look at specific areas on my face – she put more cream on and went over those parts again.

-I read online that they would show you what the sucked out, but my facialist didn’t.
+I read online that they would show you what they sucked out, but my girl didn’t.

 I don’t want to know how gross I am. haha!

-I think this is the modern way of doing extractions by hand.
+I think this is the modern way of doing extractions.
 The receptionist told me that if I wanted them to do it by hand I can ask, but I didn’t.